 After that lovely summer there’s been a pile of excellent photos sent in, and I apologise for the delay in publishing them – I’ve been far too busy sitting in the garden keeping the Chilean wine industry going!
 However, there are some stunning pictures and not just of the exotic stuff.
 Dave Grant even managed an addition to the Ayrshire Bird List with a photo of roughly 25% of a Grey Partridge.
 His photo of the Northern Bald Ibis will need to wait for the Great&Good to pronounce on its provenance.

-My thanks go to Dave Grant, Angus Hogg and Jamie McPike for sending in photos for the Photo Gallery.
+My thanks go to Dave Grant, Angus Hogg, Bruce Kerr and Iain H Leach for their contributions to the Photo Gallery.

 It can be obtained via the outlets listed here.